ashishmathew0297/Bluetooth-Snoop-Log-Tracker/README.md

 - `adb`: Android Debug Bridge (adb) is a tool used by developers to iterface with an Android device and perform a variety of functions such as installing apps, debugging issues and, as per our use case, generate logs from the device all through a Unix shell.
 The following command can be used to install adb in Linux.

-- `tshark`: A CLI took which works as a network protocol analyzer
+- `tshark`: A CLI took which works as a network protocol analyzer.

 ```bash
 sudo apt install unzip adb tshark